duong2009/RepData_PeerAssessment1/PA1_template.md

 4. weekdays vs. weekends

-Firstly, we create a dataset with new variable containing 2 factors "weekday" and "weekend" by first convert the "date" variable from character to date.
+Firstly, I create a dataset with new variable containing 2 factors "weekday" and "weekend" by first convert the "date" variable from character to date.

-We then use weekdays() function to find which day the date belongs to.
+I then use weekdays() function to find which day the date belongs to.

 Finally we subset "Saturday" and "Sunday" by "weekend" and the rest by "weekday" to generate a new dataset called "newData "